codebytes/codebytes.github.io/_posts/2023-12-27-dev-containers-part-1.md

 # Dev Containers in Development Workflows

+> This article is part of the Festive Tech Calendar 2023.
+For more articles in the series by other authors, visit [https://festivetechcalendar.com/](https://festivetechcalendar.com/).

 Dev Containers can revolutionize the way we approach development environments, offering a fast, consistent setup across different projects.
 As a developer who uses Dev Containers in VS Code for various projects, I've experienced firsthand the benefits of having an environment that's ready to go as soon as I clone a project.

 I use Dev Containers in VS Code or GitHub Codespaces for all my development work.
 I have a Dev Container for each project I work on.
 This ensures that I have a consistent environment for each project.
 It also allows me to quickly get up and running with a new project.
 I don't have to worry about installing dependencies or setting up my environment.
 I can simply clone the project and start coding.